 Flexibility is about more than impressing people with your ability to do the splits or birds of paradise pose.
 Improving your flexibility can help prevent injury, stiffness, and pain.

 When you stretch muscles, you’re lengthening them, making them stretchy as opposed to tight and restricted.
-This gives you greater range of motion, which could help with daily activities like tying shoes or workout goals.
+This gives you a greater range of motion, which could help with daily activities like tying shoes or workout goals.

 Even if you aren’t particularly limber now, you can increase flexibility with a little practice.
 Katelyn Page, a certified personal trainer, offers some tips.